 Treatment for Neuropathy

-The treatment for neuropathy in Oklahoma can depend on several factors, including the cause, medical history, personal preferences, etc. Our Oklahoma City neurologists can guide you through the treatment process.
-Generally, we use multimodal therapy as our treatment option for neuropathy, which includes:
+The treatment for neuropathy in Oklahoma is determined by the cause of the condition, as well as your medical history and personal preferences.
+Our Oklahoma City healthcare professionals can guide you through the treatment process.
+Generally, we use multimodal therapy for neuropathy, which may include the following methods.

-- Medications: Medications for neuropathy are available in many forms, including tablets, injections, skin patches, slow-release meds, and more.
+- Medication: Medication for neuropathy is available in various types and forms, including tablets, injections, skin patches, slow-release medications, and more.

-- Physical Therapy: Physical therapy can improve pain in your body, helping you recover from traumatic injuries or accidents resulting in nerve damage and limited mobility.
-Physical therapy can also help you adapt to adjustments in life that you experience due to changes in your nervous system.
+- Physical therapy: Physical therapy can improve pain, helping you recover from traumatic injuries or accidents resulting in nerve damage and limited mobility.
+The changes in your nervous system require you to make life adjustments, which can be greatly facilitated by physical therapy.

-- Other Pain Treatment Methods: If your pain doesn’t improve with standard treatment options, neurologists may recommend other treatment methods, such as acupuncture, TEN stimulation, spinal cord stimulation, or surgery.
+- Alternative methods: If your pain doesn’t improve with standard treatment options, healthcare professionals may recommend alternative treatments, such as acupuncture, TEN stimulation, spinal cord stimulation, or surgery.

 Frequently Asked Questions (FAQs)